 Conquer your student debt.
 Refinance now.

-When you’re a student, filing taxes can get confusing.
+When you’re a student, filing your federal income taxes can get confusing.
 You’re likely using multiple ways to pay for school, like loans, financial aid, scholarships, grants, work-study, etc.

 Here’s a guide to help you understand what’s counted as income and what isn’t, so you can see how student loans will affect your taxes.